christianlehre/llm_hackathon/README.md

 Be aware that this setup sends requests over the OpenAI API, and as such the prompts are stored on OpenAIs servers in USA for max 30 days to monitor for abuse and misuse.
 Consequently, we should not use this setup to upload sensitive nor proprietary data.

+Alternatively you can run an open-source model on remote compute or on your local machine - you decide.

 ## Introduction
 In this hackathon we will set up our own custom chatbot leveraging the OpenAI API.
 Moreover, we will use the Retrieval Augmentation Generation (RAG) technique to allow us to query our own data sources without having to fine-tune the LLM.